Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ![Berlin ambulance noise](/illustrations/berlin-ambulance-noise.png)

-- **Public transportation**
-    Berlin has good public transportation.
-You can live far from the centre if you live close to a train or tram station.
-Use [Mapnificient](https://www.mapnificent.net/berlin/) to see how far you are from work.
 - **Parking**
     [You don't need a car in Berlin](/guides/buying-used-car-in-germany#do-you-need-a-car).
 If you want a car, check if there is enough parking space nearby.
 In central neighbourhoods, parking spaces are harder to find, and you need a [parking permit](/guides/car-cost-of-ownership-germany#parking).
 Your building might have a basement garage.
 Basement parking costs around 120€ per month.
 Single garages are harder to find.
 You can [park your motorcycle on the sidewalk](/guides/motorcycle-parking).
 - **Parks and nature**